kinjames/donbosco/README.md

 # donbosco

-Welcome to the official website of [Your School Name]!
+Welcome to the official website of Don Bosco !
 This repository contains the source code and assets for our school website.

 ## Table of Contents